AndreaInfUFSM/testing-liascript-coderunner/README.md

 - Click `Show files`  then click the three dots and `Show hidden files` to see Nix and Repl.it configuration files

-- In the LiaScript document: `window.CodeRunner.init("wss://testing-coderunner.andreaschwertne.repl.co/")`
+- In the LiaScript document, change the hostname: `window.CodeRunner.init("wss://testing-coderunner.andreaschwertne.repl.co/")`

 - Only C and Python included in this proof of concept, but we could add more packages (compilers, libraries) in the `replit.nix` (although this can slow the repl to start).